Tomáš Ujfaluši: Galatasaray

 On 20 June 2011, aged 33, Ujfaluši signed for Süper Lig club Galatasaray, for a €2 million transfer fee.
-He was an undisputed starter in his first season, being sent off in the final game of the campaign – a goalless away draw against Fenerbahçe SK – as Gala won a record-equalling 18th league title.
+He was an undisputed starter in his first season, being sent off in the final game of the campaign – a goalless away draw against Fenerbahçe – as Gala won a record-equalling 18th league title.
 Ujfaluši left Galatasaray at the end of 2012–13 due to a long injury.

 Sparta Prague

-Ujfaluši returned to the Czech Republic and signed a one-year contract with AC Sparta Prague in August 2013, taking the number 3 shirt.
-He made his competitive debut for Sparta Prague in September 2013 in a Czech Cup third round match against FC Zlín of the second league.
+Ujfaluši returned to the Czech Republic and signed a one-year contract with Sparta Prague in August 2013, taking the number 3 shirt.
+He made his competitive debut for Sparta Prague in September 2013 in a Czech Cup third round match against Zlín of the second league.
 After a few months back in his homeland with Sparta Prague, he retired at the age of 35 on 2 December 2013.
 The same year on 18 December, Ujfaluši returned to Galatasaray, being appointed sporting director.